 Will tolerate a variety of soils provided the drianage is adequate.
 Periodic pruning may be needed to keep plants in check and trained.

-Propagate from seed that needs soaking in hot water before sowing and cuttings.
+Propagate from seed that needs soaking in hot water before sowing.
+Cuttings can also be trialled.

 Kennedia rubicunda was introduced into cultivation in England in 1788.